Mohammadbinshahid/Team4_Capstone_Project/README.md

 * Are delays connected to weather patterns?
 * Average Flight Delays (minutes) by Airline Carrier?
 * Are majority of the flight delays from LaGuardia Airport specific to one airline?
-* Are flight delays more prevalent in certain periods or months of the year? e.g. Chrismas / new year.
+* Are flight delays more prevalent in certain periods or months of the year? e.g. Christmas / New years.
 * Which days of the week have most flight delays?
 Are there more flight delays on weekends than week days?
 * What is the likelihood of a flight getting delayed on a certain day of the week